-Since arriving in Hoi An we’ve been noticing in the photography shops, a striking photo called “Hidden Smile”.
-The subject is Bui Thi Xong, an aged boat rower shy about smiling due to her lack of teeth, and in the picture she is smothering a smile with her gnarly leather-like hands.
+Since arriving we’ve been noticing in the photography shops a striking photo called “Hidden Smile”.
+The subject is an elderly boat rower named Bui Thi Xong who is shy about smiling due to her lack of teeth and smothers the smile with her gnarly leather-like hands.
 Even so, you can still tell she is smiling, by the lovely crinkle lines radiating from her eyes.
-In one of the impressive photo books on Hoi An, she has been dubbed “World’s Most Beautiful Old Woman”.
+In the impressive photo books she has been dubbed the “World’s Most Beautiful Old Woman”.

-Walking beside the Thu Bon River we have a chance encounter with the 80 year old Ms. Xong, and jump at the chance to go for a row in her shallow wooden rowboat.
-It’s a shame she cannot speak any English, as I’m sure her smiling eyes have witnessed so much over her life.
-Suddenly, the wonderfully wizened woman sets aside her paddle and strikes her famous pose, allowing us to preserve the moment in photos.
+Walking beside the Thu Bon River we have a chance encounter with the 80 year old Ms. Xong, and jump at the chance to have her take us for a row in her shallow wooden boat.
+Sadly, she cannot speak a word of English, but suddenly the wonderfully wizened woman sets aside her paddle and beneath her paddy-hat she strikes her famous pose, allowing us to preserve the moment in a photo.

 For some strange reason my back has gone out today, converting me from hale and healthy into a hobbling hunchback.
-So, with my activities crushingly curtailed, we cycle to a pharmacy seeking some muscle relaxants.
+So, with my activities crushingly curtailed we cycle to a pharmacy seeking some muscle relaxants.
 Finding a pharmacy is the easy part, but then things quickly start to go downhill.
-Since staff don’t speak any English I try making use of my acting skills, as most Vietnamese are usually quite adept at sussing out any pantomime we throw their way.
+Since no English is spoken I try making use of my acting skills, as most Vietnamese are usually quite adept at sussing out any pantomime we throw their way.
 With a performance I’m sure would easily register at least a 9.5 with all Olympic judges, I begin wincing and point to my back.

 The woman pharmacist signals she’s got it, and quickly returns to the counter with diarrhea medicine!
 No ma’am, my bowels are just fine, but thank you for asking!
-I try to improve my apparently crappy acting, and in Act two, hold my back and stomach simultaneously, indicating I can’t straighten up properly.
+I try to improve my apparently crappy acting and proceed with Act Two.
+Holding my back and stomach simultaneously, I flash a grimace as if I’m chewing on raw rhubarb, while indicating I can’t straighten up properly.
 Again she scurries away, and in a flash comes back with … wait for it …..
 Drum roll please ….
 Ta-dah ……. drugs for pregnancy!

 Tonight, after consuming the pills, I have the most bizarre collection of dreams, which kind of reminds me of the early seventies.
 Ah yes, Vietnam; you are always an adventure package waiting to be unwrapped!

 What is unusual about this year’s trip is that we’ve spent the entire month in the same town, and with our trip ebbing away, the sameness has our boredom accelerating.
 Today’s cure is to hire a car and driver for a full day’s road trip.
-Our goal is the tiny Tam Thanh fishing village out in Quang Nam province, which in recent years has enjoyed an amazing makeover, and become the first mural village of Vietnam.
+Our goal is the tiny Tam Thanh fishing village out in Quang Nam province, which in recent years has enjoyed an amazing makeover that has turned it into the first mural village of Vietnam.

 After our village ramble, we drive to the nearby Heroic Mother Monument.
-Carved into solid rock over 18 meters high and 120 meters long is the face of Nguyen Thi Thu; and her nine children, all tragically killed in the war.
+Carved into solid rock over 18 meters high and 120 meters long is the face of Nguyen Thi Thu, along with her nine children, all tragically killed in the war.
 This mother, who endured such an unimaginable loss, lived to be 106 years old.

 Danang is our last stop of the day, and we briefly stroll along My Khe Beach; formerly known as China Beach back when it was a hangout of American soldiers for in-country R&R during the war.
 Today, the beach has morphed from soldiers to sunbathers and skyscrapers.
 It’s too busy for our liking, so we head into the bowels of the city in search of a dead chicken in peanut sauce and a cold beer to wash it down.

-On this night, electricity is used to a minimum, and transportation limited to walking.
+On this night electricity is used to a minimum and transportation is limited to walking.
 Alongside of the Thu Bon River, cute little kids and wrinkled grandmas flog cardboard lanterns shaped like lotus flowers with a candle inside.
 Meant to bring luck, love, and happiness, the floating candles are lit and placed into the river using a long bamboo pole.

-Hundreds of people partake, leaving the river dancing with reflections of soft flickering candlelight mingling with the light from land-locked lanterns illuminating shops across the river.
-People in shallow wooden boats festooned with glowing lanterns also immerse the floating candles while out on moonlit maneuvers.
-The romantic scenery and atmosphere is enchanting; if you can overlook the fact these offerings will all sadly end up at the bottom of the already over polluted river.
+Hundreds of people partake, leaving the river dancing with reflections of the soft flickering candlelight mingling with light from land-locked lanterns illuminating shops across the river.
+People in shallow wooden boats festooned with glowing lanterns immerse their own floating candles while out on moonlit maneuvers.
+The romantic scenery and atmosphere is enchanting; providing you can overlook the fact these offerings will all sadly end up at the bottom of the already over polluted river.

-The well-known elders are 96 year old le Van Se and his spry 89 year old wife Nguyen Thi Loi, who together, are a story of everlasting love.
+The well-known elders are 96 year old le Van Se and his spry 89 year old wife Nguyen Thi Loi, who together, are a great story of everlasting love.
 During the Indochina war, Se was supplying the Viet Cong’s with food supplies and caught by the French army.
-He was imprisoned and tortured for 10 months in Laos, and when released, came back to his home here in Hoi An to be with his wife, and again farm their gardens.
+He was imprisoned and tortured for 10 months in Laos, and when released, came back to his home here in Hoi An to be with his wife, and resume their farming.

-Years later, during the Vietnam War, Se was captured again, this time by the American army, who imprisoned him for 6 month for again providing food for Viet Cong.
-His wife Loi, now chief of women fighting for the liberation of Vietnam, was also captive for 4 months.
+Years later during the Vietnam War Se was captured yet again, this time by the American army, who imprisoned him for 6 month for again providing food for Viet Cong.
+His wife Loi, at the time chief of women fighting for the liberation of Vietnam, was also captive for 4 months.
 Eventually, both the gritty old farmers were freed to be reunited once again.
 When asked if he has any hatred against the French or Americans, Se says he lives in peace with the past, and in his old age has chosen to forgive.

 The inspirational couple have become living history books for the young people in Hoi An, and still live peacefully in the exact same village where they were born, doing what they have done all their lives; tending their beloved organic vegetable garden every single day.